Guillermo-Hidalgo-Gadea/RPi4Toolbox/installation.md

 - wirte an Ubuntu Desktop 20.10 image on a 256GB micro sd card with Raspberry Pi Imager
 - Boot your Raspberry Pi4 with Ubuntu Desktop

+# Install Spyder

+sudo apt install spyder

-# Install python 3 and some extra libraries (run installation file tbc)
+# Install some extra libraries for python 3 (run installation file tbc)

 - update and upgrade your ubuntu installation (make take a few minutes)